-On 18 February 2015, 9 March 2015 and 4 August 2015 the Issuer issued undated unsecured subordinated notes subject to interest reset with a first call date 2022 with an aggregate principal amount of €500 million (the "Hybrid Notes").
-The Hybrid Notes are listed on the Main Securities Market of the Irish Stock Exchange (in respect of the first and second tranche of Hybrid Notes, ISIN XS1191320297, in respect of the third tranche of the Hybrid Notes temporary ISIN XS1271682293, whereas the temporary ISIN of the third tranche shall convert to ISIN

-XS1191320297 once the third tranche of Hybrid Notes has been consolidated with the other tranches of Hybrid Notes).
+On 18 February 2015 and on 9 March 2015 the Issuer issued undated unsecured subordinated notes subject to interest reset with a first call date 2022 with an aggregate principal amount of €400 million (the "Hybrid Notes").
+The Hybrid Notes are listed on the Main Securities Market of the Irish Stock Exchange (in respect of the first tranche of Hybrid Notes, ISIN XS1191320297 and, in respect of the second tranche of the Hybrid Notes, temporary ISIN XS1199992196, which shall convert to ISIN XS1191320297 once the second tranche of Hybrid Notes has been consolidated with the first tranche of Hybrid Notes).
 The Hybrid Notes initially bear interest of 3.75 per cent per annum.
-The interest rate is subject to certain adjustment mechanisms and is re-calculated every five years to apply for the subsequent five year period.
+The interest rate is subject to certain adjustment mechanisms and is recalculated every five years to apply for the subsequent five year period.
 Interest payments are due and payable annually on 18 February.
 The Issuer may choose to defer interest payments at its discretion.
 The Issuer may redeem the Hybrid Notes in whole but not in part at their principal amount on 18 February 2022 and on each subsequent interest payment date.
 In addition, in the event the qualification of the Hybrid Notes with regard to rating, accounting or taxation changes due to changes in, or interpretation of, applicable law or applicable accounting standards, the Issuer may redeem the Hybrid Notes in full but not in part for 101% of their principal amount.
 In addition, the Issuer may redeem the Hybrid Notes for their principal amount in the event 80 per cent of the Hybrid Notes initially issued have been redeemed or purchased and cancelled by the Issuer or the Issuer would, due to changes in legislation, be obliged to payment of additional amounts on the next interest payment date.
 Also, the Issuer may redeem the Hybrid Notes for their principal amount in the event a change of control in the Issuer occurs.